+{\it Whither Glashow?:} A ``successful'' model should yield sufficient track rates to account for the event depositing 2.6~PeV, without overproducing multi-PeV showers.
+The rates from our nominal $\varphi_i$ models are in plausible ranges to source a track event; however, puzzles remain.

+$\varphi_7$: The minimal model such to yield $E_\mu \!\gtrsim\!
+5$~PeV muons, though disfavored at $\gtrsim$99\% by Glashow rates unless the normalization is greatly reduced.
+This would suppress track rates.

+$\varphi_8$: Yields fewer muons than $\varphi_7$, though much fewer Glashow events and a sizable $\tau$-track fraction.
+We find via a likelihood calculation that $\varphi_8$ with a slightly decreased normalization is most favored \cite{SuppM}.
+A tau track identification would point to such a model.

-We assume $\pi^\pm$$\mu^\pm$ decays yield six neutrinos for each neutron of $E_n\!\sim\!20\, E_\nu$ decaying to a proton with $E_p\!\approx\!E_n$ \cite{Kistler2014}.
-Taking optically-thin sources, such as BL~Lacs \cite{Padovani:2015mba} that motivate $\varphi_7$ and $\varphi_8$, we calculate proton spectra as in \cite{Kistler2014}.
-We do not use $\varphi_9$ here as it is motivated by GZK neutrino fluxes and thus connected to a UHECR proton flux by construction.
+$\varphi_9$: Though less likely for $\sim$2.6~PeV tracks, shower rates are small.
+The upgoing tau spectrum peaks at $E_\tau \!\sim\!
+200$~PeV.
+We note an ANITA $600 \!\pm\!
+400$~PeV shower event could be an upgoing tau decaying above the ice, though at $\sim \mu^\pm$ decays yield six neutrinos for each neutron of $E_n\!\sim\!20\, E_\nu$ decaying to a proton with $E_p\!\approx\!E_n$ \cite{Kistler2014}.
+Taking optically-thin sources, such as BL~Lacs \cite{Padovani:2015mba} motivating $\varphi_7$ and $\varphi_8$, we calculate proton spectra \cite{Kistler2014}, imposing no cutoff to the high-energy $\beta \!=\! -3$ spectrum.
+We do not use $\varphi_9$ (motivated by GZK neutrinos and thus implicitly connected to UHECR).

-Fig.~\ref{UHECR} shows the resulting flux of UHECR cosmic-ray protons at Earth for $\varphi_7$ and $\varphi_8$ for zero, as often assumed for BL~Lacs, or cosmic star formation rate (SFR) \cite{Hopkins2006,Yuksel2008,Kistler2013b} evolution, with no high-energy cutoff to the $\beta \!=\! -3$ spectrum.
-These fall below the data, though $\varphi_8$ is close at $\gtrsim\!
+Fig.~\ref{UHECR} shows the UHECR proton flux from $\varphi_7$ and $\varphi_8$ for zero evolution, as often assumed for BL~Lacs, or cosmic star formation rate \cite{Hopkins2006,Yuksel2008,Kistler2013b} evolution.
+These fall below the data \cite{Apel:2013dga,Abbasi:2007sv,Abreu:2011pj,AbuZayyad:2012ru}, though $\varphi_8$ is close at $\gtrsim\!
 10^{18}\,$eV where the composition is light \cite{Abbasi:2004nz,Abbasi:2009nf,Abraham:2010yv}.
-Assuming fewer pions per neutron would raise each proportionately \cite{Kistler2014}, though saturating the data would leave no room for UHECR mechanisms other than neutron escape from IceCube sources.
+Fewer pions per neutron would raise the flux \cite{Kistler2014}, though saturation would leave no room for UHECR mechanisms besides neutron escape from IceCube sources.

-{\it Conclusions:} The $E_{\rm dep} \!\approx\!
-2.6 \pm 0.3 $~PeV IceCube track event implies the highest $E_\nu$ interaction to date.
-Our calculations suggest it is unlikely that the soft spectrum of neutrinos accountable for the $\sim\,$40~TeV to $\sim\,$2~PeV IceCube events can produce such a track.
-If this track event is due to a muon, it may indicate a parent neutrino energy of $\gtrsim\,$10~PeV.
-Alternatively, a through-going tau leaving such a track can suggest a neutrino energy in the $\sim\,$100~PeV range, giving a window into the astrophysical neutrino flux at unexpectedly-high energies.
+{\it Conclusions.} The $E_{\rm dep} \!\approx\!
+2.6$~PeV IceCube track event implies the highest $E_\nu$ interaction to date.
+If this track is from a muon, it may indicate a $\gtrsim\,$10~PeV neutrino energy.
+Alternatively, we find through-going taus leaving such tracks imply neutrino energy in the $\sim$100~PeV range, giving a glimpse of astrophysical neutrinos from unexpectedly-high energies.